Cross-validation estimate of the number of clusters in a network: Results

-\textit{Gibbs prediction error} --- Although the prediction error using the posterior predictive distribution is the best choice when the model we use is consistent with the data, this assumption is often invalid in practice.
-In that case, the Bayes prediction error may no longer be optimal for prediction.
-In (\ref{EBayes}), we employed $-\log p(A_{ij} \lvert A^{\cav{i}{j}})$ as the error of a vertex pair.
-Instead, we can consider the log-likelihood of cluster assignment $E(A_{ij} \lvert \sigma_{i}, \sigma_{j}) = -\log \hat{p}(A_{ij} \lvert \sigma_{i}, \sigma_{j})$ as a fundamental element and measure $\bracket{E}$ as the prediction error of a vertex pair, where $\bracket{\cdots}$ is the average over $p(\sigma_{i}, \sigma_{j} \lvert A^{\cav{i}{j}})$; that is, the cluster assignment $(\sigma_{i}, \sigma_{j})$ is drawn from the posterior distribution, and the error of the vertex pair is measured with respect to this fixed assignment.
+Unfortunately, the assumption that the model that we use is consistent with the data is often invalid in practice.
+In that case, the Bayes prediction error $E_{\mathrm{Bayes}}$ may no longer be optimal for prediction.
+In equation (\ref{EBayes}), we employed $-\log p(A_{ij} \lvert A^{\cav{i}{j}})$ as the error of a vertex pair.
+Instead, we can consider the log-likelihood of cluster assignments $-\log p(A_{ij} \lvert \sigma_{i}, \sigma_{j})$ to be a fundamental element and measure $\bracket{-\log p(A_{ij} \lvert \sigma_{i}, \sigma_{j})}_{A^{\cav{i}{j}}}$ as the prediction error of a vertex pair.
+In other words, the cluster assignments $(\sigma_{i}, \sigma_{j})$ are drawn from the posterior distribution, and the error of the vertex pair is measured with respect to those fixed assignments.
 Then, the corresponding cross-entropy error function is